techthoughts2/PoshGram/docs/Send-TelegramSticker.md

 Use the getidsbot https://telegram.me/getidsbot  -or-  Use the Telegram web client and copy the channel ID in the address How do I set up a bot and get a token?
 Use the BotFather https://t.me/BotFather

+Sticker packs are controlled by their author
+    Not every sticker has a corresponding emoji
+    Some sticker authors have the same emoji linked to multiple stickers This function will make a best attempt to look up the sticker pack you specify and send a sticker that matches the corresponding emoji shortcode.

 ## RELATED LINKS